 Replace incandescent and halogens ones with energy saving light bulbs or LEDs, which consume about 85% less energy and have a much longer life.

 Any appliance A+++ class is much more efficient and consume much less energy compared to another lower class model, either A, B, C or D. The energy label A+++ guarantees us considerable savings on our electricity bills.

 Ensuring that both doors and windows close well will prevent us from losing an important part of energy (either in heat or cold format depending on the season).
 By installing sealing strips, silicone or putty we can avoid a loss about 20% of energy.

-But true and very useful:
+C lichés and typical, but true and very useful:

 Take a shower instead of taking a bath.